 This substance divides the sucrose molecules of the nectar in half; the rest is the simpler sugars of fructose and glucose.

-Perhaps most amazingly of all, researchers have found that most likely, bees themselves cannot generate invertase and that it is a dedicated microbe that dwells in the guts of bees that actually manufactures it.
+Perhaps most amazingly of all, researchers have found that most likely, bees themselves cannot generate invertase and that it is a dedicated microbe that dwells in the guts of bees that actually manufacture it.

 As soon as the bee buzzes her way back to the hive after going from flower to flower, she regurgitates her nectar to the first bees in charge of the manufacture of honey in what can only be viewed as an assembly line.